fenn-4/MLB_DuckDB_ML_Pipeline/rules.md

 # MLB Statcast Data Pipeline Rules

 ## Overview
-This project collects, processes, and stores MLB Statcast data in a DuckDB database.
-The pipeline includes player and pitch-level data for MLB seasons 2022-2025.
-The database is initialized and updated using DB_Init.py.
+This project collects, processes, and stores MLB and Triple-A Statcast data in a DuckDB database.
+The pipeline includes player and pitch-level data for MLB seasons 2021-2025 and Triple-A seasons 2023-2025.
+The database is initialized and updated using the unified `DB_Init_MLB+AAA.py` script.

 ## Database Schema (as of latest update)